Last updated: May 11, 2026

 Australia’s online poker situation remains dire for domestic players.
 Major operators like PokerStars and PartyPoker exited the market in 2017 following the Interactive Gambling Amendment Act.
 This legislation effectively banned offshore-regulated online gambling, leaving Australian players with no legitimate real-money online poker options.

-The blackout means Australian poker players have been cut off from the global online poker ecosystem for nearly seven years.
+The blackout means Australian poker players have been cut off from the global online poker ecosystem for almost nine years.
 Unlike players in Europe or North America, Australians cannot qualify for major live events through online satellites, access international player pools, or participate in the massive tournament series that define modern poker.

 This regulatory isolation makes the Aussie Millions return even more crucial for Australian players.
 It represents their primary opportunity to compete in a world-class tournament environment without traveling internationally or navigating legal gray areas.